SuperOfficeDocs/superoffice-docs/user-guide/en/faq/view-entry.md

 2. If the list contains several subfolders, go to the one you require.
 3. Click the FAQ entry you want.
 The **FAQ entry** screen appears and comprises two tabs:
     * **Overview**: Here you can see the question, answer and other details that make up the FAQ entry.
     * **Comments**: This contains any feedback that customers have added via the customer centre.
-In the list you can view the comments and publish them (or not), if they are valuable additions to an FAQ entry.
+In the list, you can view the comments and publish them (or not), if they are valuable additions to an FAQ entry.

 To edit the current FAQ entry, click the **Edit entry** button.